 "+" - positive sign of coefficient in model, "-" - negative sign of coefficient in model.
 Source: authors' calculations.
-In this sample τ_x between proxy and original consensus equals 62.2%.
-Note that this value is slightly smaller than values for previous samples, despite the fact that ratings predictions accuracy on this subsample is higher than on Consensus Sample (Table 10.2 and Table 10.1 respectively).
+In this sample, τ_x between the proxy and original consensus is 0.622.
+Note that this value is slightly smaller than the values for the previous samples despite the fact that rating prediction accuracy for this subsample is higher than for the Consensus Sample (Table 10.2 and Table 10.1 respectively).